Adaptive Soft Error Protection for Neural Network Processing: Adaptive vulnerability-aware Fault-Tolerant Design Framework

-1) \textit{Graph Construction:} In order to characterize the influence of both inputs and network architecture on NN vulnerability, both inputs and the NN components are modeled as nodes in graph $G(V,E)$ while the direct computing dependency between these nodes are modeled as edges.
+In order to characterize the influence of both inputs and network architecture on neural network vulnerability, both inputs and the neural network components are modeled as nodes in a graph $G(V,E)$, while the direct computational dependencies between these nodes are modeled as edges.
 Note that $V$ and $E$ denote the node set and edge set of the graph respectively.
 In this work, we take each layer as a basic component or node for the simplicity of representation, but it can either be combined or split to suit the most appropriate protection granularities.
-Since activations are essentially intermediate results of the NN processing and they are only known at runtime, we utilize weights in each layer to construct the node vectors.
+Since activations are essentially intermediate results of the neural network processing and they are only known at runtime, we utilize weights in each layer to construct the node vectors.

-Fig.\ref{fig:img3} exemplifies the graph representation of a typical NN model.
-The NN model includes an input image, three convolutional layers, and one fully connected (FC) layer, resulting in a five-node graph.
-For GNN-based vulnerability prediction, each node of the graph must be encoded as a feature vector.
-However, as NN inputs and layers are often high-dimensional, directly converting raw data into large feature vectors can be computationally inefficient.
-While various approaches, such as principal component analysis (PCA) and NN-based embedding models, have been proposed for the feature vector construction, these approaches are typically time-consuming, making them unsuitable for runtime predictions.
-In this work, we extract feature vectors from the high-dimensional data using downsampling and encode the graph structure with an adjacency matrix.
+Fig. \ref{fig:img3} exemplifies the graph representation of a typical neural network model.
+The neural network model includes an input image, two convolutional (Conv) layers, and two fully connected (FC) layers, resulting in a five-node graph.
+For GNN-based vulnerability prediction, each node of the graph is encoded as a feature vector.
+However, as neural network inputs and layers are often high-dimensional, directly converting raw data into large feature vectors can be computationally inefficient.
+While various approaches, such as principal component analysis (PCA) and neural network-based embedding models, have been proposed for the feature vector construction, these approaches are typically time-consuming, making them unsuitable for runtime predictions.
+In this work, we use a downsampling method based on max pooling to extract feature vectors from high-dimensional data as node vectors.
+The dependencies between nodes are encoded as an adjacency matrix, where 1 indicates the existence of a directed edge between nodes.

-2) \textit{GNN Node Vulnerability Prediction:} Our goal is to perform node classification tasks on the constructed graph, utilizing the powerful capabilities of GNN to identify vulnerable inputs and components within the NN.
-The proposed predictor is framed as a standard node classification problem and incorporates three SAGEConv layers \cite{hamilton2017inductive}.
-Each node is classified into one of two output labels: vulnerable or non-vulnerable, making the overall model lightweight and efficient.